yunyaogu/yunyaogu.github.io/README.md

 # Less Judging More Support.

-# Now practicing telling more low class jokes to network, or simply being #Alpha like pulling out thick neck.
+# Now practicing telling more low class jokes to network, or simply keeping up with #AlphaTrend like pulling out thick neck.
 # DM if you’re into pygame creation.
 # DM if you’re launching Only Clown.